 This architecture is powerful but adds coordination complexity.
 Tracing failures across agent boundaries requires CloudWatch logging discipline from day one.

 Theory is useful.
-What engineering teams actually build clarifies where the platform earns its cost.
+The clearer test is what teams actually try to automate.
 If you want to see a wider range of what production agentic AI systems look like across industries before narrowing to AWS-specific implementations, that reference is useful context.

 Financial Services: KYC Document Review